Posts from the NHA blog:All Blog Postings

 The Other Company Isn’t Responding After the Accident

 The other insurance company must confirm liability before they accept responsibility to fix your car.
 They do this in one of three ways:

-- Their customer tells them that they were clearly at fault (e.g. hit your parked car, rear-ended you at a stop light).
+- Their customer admits to them that they were clearly at fault (e.g. hit your parked car, rear-ended you at a stop light).

-- The police report says the other driver was at fault (but remember police reports may not be available for several days).
+- The police report says the other driver was at fault (police reports may not be available for several days).

-If it’s taking too long for the insurance company to accept responsibility, you may want to make a claim on your own policy.
-Although you’ll have to pay your collision deductible, and any auto rental expense that might be above the car rental limit you bought on your policy, at least you’ll get your car fixed, and get on with your life.
+If it’s taking too long for the insurance company to accept responsibility, you may choose to make a claim on your own policy.
+You’ll have to pay your collision deductible, but at least you’ll get your car fixed, and get on with your life.

 Will I Get My Deductible Back if My Insurance Company Collects from the Other Insurance Company?

-Yes.
-After they collect from the other insurance company (a process called “subrogation”), your insurance company will reimburse your deductible, and wipe the accident off your record.
+Yes. if they collect from the other insurance company (a process called “subrogation”), your insurance company will reimburse your deductible, and wipe the accident off your record.

 Who Will Help Me Deal With The Other Insurance Company?